smoklien/kpi-c-cpp-programming/README.md

-# C/C++ Programming Lab Works Repository
+# C/C++ Programming Lab Works Repository / QT Framework

 This repository is my one-stop shop for the source code, documentation, and reports for my C and C++ lab works.
+Some of the C++ labs were written with QT Framework.
 Get access to various labs, explore their details, and utilize provided resources to effectively complete your assignments.

 ## Repository structure